Investigate the most important aspect of our world’s ecosystem with Houghton’s Science Honors program.

 In Houghton’s Science Honors track, students begin their college career with an integrated, hands-on research experience where they focus on a pressing, real-world problem and actually do science.

-Solutions to complex real-world problems and the cutting edge of scientific and technological innovation are increasingly found at the interface of traditional disciplines.
-Students in Science Honors work closely with professors from biology, chemistry, physics, and math as they develop their research project.
-Writing and communication faculty prepare students to present and translate their research to both expert and general audiences.
-Additional coursework in the humanities will prepare students with confidence to understand the ethical and social impacts of science and technology.
+Solutions to complex real-world problems and the cutting edge of scientific and technological innovation are increasingly found in the presence of traditional academics.
+You will work closely with biology, chemistry, physics, and math professors as you develop your research project.
+Enhance your skills in public speaking as you present and translate your research to both general and professional audiences.
+Additional coursework in the humanities will prepare you with the confidence to understand the ethical and social impacts of science and technology.